 Slovakia has been a member of The European Union since 2004.
 You don’t need any special visa here, only the Schengen visa (if you are travelling outside of EU).

-The easiest way to get around is by car.
+The easiest way to get around Slovakia is by car.
 We drive on the right-hand side.
-If you don’t like driving, trains and buses run through the country regularly and the prices are much less than in other European countries.
+If you don’t like driving and prefer public transportation, trains and buses run through the country regularly and the prices are much less than in other European countries.

 We hope that this article has inspired you to visit Slovakia.
 If you have any questions about the destination please leave these in the comments below.